 Your photos will never be used for any other purpose and your galleries are only visible to those receiving a link from you.

 Do you charge for travel?

-I charge a mileage rate of 45p per mile for anything outside of my base in Belfast.
+I charge a mileage rate of 45p per mile for anything beyond 60 miles from my base in Belfast.

 For international destination weddings, flights, transportation and hotels must be covered.